tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 You can safely remove it for now.
 However, in the following section of this tutorial we are going to add new routes to this file, at that point you would want to add it again to concat multiple routes.
 @@@

-After we add the route, we need to add the codec to serialize/deserialize our request/response
+After we add the route, it will show some compilation errors, to fix that we need to add the codec to serialize/deserialize our request/response

 ### Add Codecs